 - Cash payments made to acquire shares, warrants, or debt instruments of other enterprises

 Cash Flow from Financial Activities

 For instance, an e-commerce business may take borrowings to meet its operating cash needs, capital expenditures, meet financial obligations, and strengthen its financial position.
-Besides borrowings, an e-commerce business can also sell additional equity or debt securities, obtain credit facilities, obtain finance and operating lease arrangements.
+Besides borrowings, an e-commerce business can sell additional equity or debt securities, obtain credit facilities, obtain finance, and operating lease arrangements.
 It may also enter into financing obligations, repurchase common stock, pay dividends, or repurchase, refinance, or otherwise restructure debt for strategic reasons.

 I. Cash Inflows from Financing Activities

 - Cash proceeds from issuing debentures, loans, etc